-The FioranoMQ server provides the option of using either an RDBMS server or a file based database, for storing messages.
-When using an Enterprise server, both the servers are required to point to the same database (RDBMS or File Based).
+For storing messages, the FioranoMQ Server provides the option of using either an RDBMS server or a file based database.
+When using an Enterprise Server, both of the servers are required to point to the same database (RDBMS or File Based).

-Instructions for configuring both types of databases is given below:
+Instructions for configuring both types of databases are given below.